pvasek/kudu-wiki/Process-Threads-list-and-minidump-gcdump-diagsession.md

 ### w3wp needs to be healthy enough to process the dump request

 Since the Kudu service runs in the same w3wp process as the site, w3wp needs to be able to process the dump request.
 In most cases, it will be, but it's possible for w3wp to be corrupted enough not to be able to handle the request.

-### In multi-instance scenarios, the instance cannot be selected

-If you have an Azure site that's running on multiple instances, the dump request will end up getting sent to an arbitrary instance.

-Ideally, the specific instance could be selected, and hopefully it will work that way in the future.

 ### Full dump could cause download quota to be reached